Adverse Credit Loans

 Try our loan calculator to see what your payments could be

 The amount we show you is just an estimate.
 To get a personalised quote, we’ll ask for a few more details.

 Based on your loan request, you could be suitable for anApply today

 Representative Example: If you borrow £19,200 over 8 years, initially on a fixed rate for 2 years at 5.39% and for the remaining 6 years on the lender's standard variable rate of 4.99%, you would make 24 monthly payments of £280.36 and 72 monthly payments of £277.16.
 The total amount of credit is £21,824; the total repayable would be £26,684.16 (this includes a Lender fee of £320 and a Broker fee of £2,304).
 The overall cost for comparison is 9.04% APRC representative.
 This means 51% or more of customers receive this rate or better.
 We have found loans with rates from 2.6% to 26.3% APRC which has allowed us to help customers with a range of credit profiles.

 Representative Example: If you borrow £1,800 over 24 months at an annual interest rate of 41.2% (fixed), Representative 49.9% APR, you would pay £111.28 per month.
 The total amount repayable will be £2670.72

-How can an adverse credit loan help me?
+How can a loan help me?

 - Consolidating your debts - use your loan to pay off multiple outstanding debts and reduce stress with one lender and one repayment sum.